williamjamir/demo_qt_inspector/README.rst

         :target: https://travis-ci.org/ESSS/qt_style_sheet_inspector

-A inspector widget to view and modify style sheet of a Qt app in runtime trough the style sheet that was applied on the QApplication.
+A inspector widget to view and modify style sheet of a Qt app in runtime.

 Usage
 -----

-In order to use the inspector widget on your application, it's necessary to initialize the class :code:`style_sheet_inspector_class` passing the instance of the :code:`QMainWindow` of your application.
+In order to use the inspector widget on your application, it's necessary to initialize the class :code:`style_sheet_inspector_class` passing the instance of the :code:`QMainWindow` from the application.

 The repository demo_qt_inspector_ contains a full example of a Qt Application with an inspector widget being called by a shortcut action.